Encinitas Up Close, Santa Fe Undercrossing

 Funding for the project was approved by the City Council on June 20, 2018.
 Interested professional artists and artist teams submitted applications in the fall of 2020 that were evaluated by an Ad Hoc Committee, followed by interviews and a public survey.
 The design by Amy Baur and Brian Boldon, of In Plain Sight, was the top choice in the public survey, was unanimously recommended by the Commission for the Arts and was approved by the City Council February 17, 2021.

 Inspiration for chosen artists was the underpass as a hinge/gateway that separates the ocean from the mountains, providing a sense of anticipation as one travels west to the beach or east toward the mountains.

-Installation is expected to be complete in early 2022.
+Installation is expected to be complete in late 2022.

 Encinitas Advocate article

 Encinitas is home to a vibrant community of artists who work in all media, including public art. there is an abundance of public art in city parks, buildings, schools, along roadways, and on private property.